 “You got to constantly be working at new things,” she said.

-The fashion show event developed organically, Vallandingham, who brought Sara’s House to Hamilton from Bridgewater Falls a little more than 10 years ago.
-She said that’s probably why it has become popular as it has grown each of three previous times it was held.
+Vallandingham, who moved Sara’s House from Bridgewater Falls to Hamilton a little more than 10 years ago, said the fashion show developed organically, and that’s probably why it has become popular.

 “Day in and out, each of us are pushing hard to keep the machine of our own businesses going,” said Vallandingham, a Nashville native. ”This is one of our opportunities where we each get to bring our best of what we do, and create something bigger.
 It really seems to have hit a nerve in terms of something what women want to do.”

 Thompson, who opened BeYoutiful 13 years ago after two bad experiences working for others, embraces the support the others provide, and said that’s really the vibe in Hamilton.
-It’s more common to find businesses in Hamilton, she said, lifting other businesses and collaborating than most other places.
+It’s more common to find businesses supporting each other and collaborating in Hamilton than most other places, she said.

 “We see stuff like this all the time.
 A ton of collaborative stuff.
 It’s a thing in Hamilton to collaborate with other businesses, to try to engage the community,” Thompson said.